 After enjoying breakfast in Montreux on Day 10, it’s time to embark on your journey to one of the most beautiful small towns in Switzerland – Zermatt, a charming Alpine town known for its stunning views of the Matterhorn and its world-renowned skiing and outdoor activities.

 The drive from Montreux to Zermatt takes approximately 2.5 to 3 hours, depending on your route and stops along the way.
 You can choose to take the scenic mountain route or the highway route, both offering stunning views of the Swiss Alps and the surrounding landscapes.

-Upon arrival in Zermatt, you can enjoy lunch at one of the many restaurants, offering local and international cuisine.
-You can spend the rest of the day exploring the town, visiting the shops and boutiques, or enjoying some outdoor activities, such as hiking or skiing, depending on the season.
+Upon arrival in Zermatt, enjoy lunch at one of the many restaurants, offering local and international cuisine.
+Spend the rest of the day exploring the town, visit the shops and boutiques, or enjoy some outdoor activities, such as hiking or skiing, depending on the season.

 After a short stroll through Zermatt and a quick visit to the Matterhorn Museum (free with a Swiss Travel Pass), it’s time to experience one of the most beautiful panoramas of the Swiss Alps: get up Gornergrat Mountain.

 The Gornergrat is accessible by a scenic train ride from Zermatt, and it offers breathtaking views of the surrounding peaks, including the Matterhorn, the Monte Rosa Massif, and the Gorner Glacier.

 The train ride to Gornergrat is an attraction itself, offering panoramic views of the Matterhorn and the surrounding peaks.
 The train also passes through tunnels and over bridges, adding to the excitement and the adventure of the journey.